chongweiliu/PuTR/README.md

-# PuTR: A Pure Transformer for Decoupled and Online Multi-Object Tracking
+# PuTR: A Pure Transformer for Decoupled and Online Multi-Object Tracking [[arXiv]](https://www.arxiv.org/abs/2405.14119)

 ## Abstract
 Recent advances in Multi-Object Tracking (MOT) have achieved remarkable success in short-term association within the decoupled tracking-by-detection online paradigm.
 However, long-term tracking still remains a challenging task.
 Although graph-based approaches can address this issue by modeling trajectories as a graph in the decoupled manner, their non-online nature poses obstacles for real-time applications.
 In this paper, we demonstrate that the trajectory graph is a directed acyclic graph, which can be represented by an object sequence arranged by frame and a binary adjacency matrix.
 It is a coincidence that the binary matrix matches the attention mask in the Transformer, and the object sequence serves exactly as a natural input sequence.
 Intuitively, we propose that a pure Transformer can naturally unify short- and long-term associations in a decoupled and online manner.
 Our experiments show that a classic Transformer architecture naturally suits the association problem and achieves a strong baseline compared to existing foundational methods across four datasets: DanceTrack, SportsMOT, MOT17, and MOT20, as well as superior generalizability in domain shift.
 Moreover, the decoupled property also enables efficient training and inference.
 This work pioneers a promising Transformer-based approach for the MOT task, and provides code to facilitate further research.
 ![PuTR](./assets/intro.jpg)

+## News :fire:
+- 2024.07.01: We release the code and models of PuTR.

 ## Installation